pedrofvilanova/pedrofvilanova.github.io/_posts/2025-05-23-blast-database.md

 CAGCG
 ```

+>Bioinformaticians often need to BLAST a few sequences against large databases, such as the non-redundant (nr) BLAST database.
+In such cases, you can access these up-to-date databases at https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/.
+However, be mindful of the file sizes, storage limits, and processing power required for these databases.

 After preparing the database file:

 1. The ``-in``  parameter states what the input file for the database will be.